obrientg/Hardware/GoogleWiFiPuck.md

 # Some notes from my install:
 You need the following items, and best gather and format/image first before starting:
 - Two (2) thumbdrives, 2GB or larger in size, and it helps if they have an activity light.
 When updating/flashing the Puck you are "flying blind" without any indicators; it really helps to have the indicator light on the USB drive letting you know things are still happening.
-- Chrome browser on a Windows endpoint, with the OnHub Recovery utility add on installed: https://chromewebstore.google.com/detail/onhub-recovery-utility/fmgkgdalfapcmjnanilfcpkhkhedmpdm?hl=en Noe the OpenWRT install directions point you to the ChromeOS version, which only runs on a recent (non-EoL) version of ChromeOS.
+- Chrome browser on a Windows endpoint, with the [OnHub Recovery utility add on installed, downloaded from https://chromewebstore.google.com/detail/onhub-recovery-utility/fmgkgdalfapcmjnanilfcpkhkhedmpdm?hl=en](https://chromewebstore.google.com/detail/onhub-recovery-utility/fmgkgdalfapcmjnanilfcpkhkhedmpdm?hl=en).
+Note the [OpenWRT install directions point you to the ChromeOS version](https://openwrt.org/toh/google/wifi) of OnHub Recovery, which only runs on a recent (non-EoL) version of ChromeOS.
-- Phillips screwdriver, to remove the screw holding the outer case together and the Write-Protect screw
+- Phillips screwdriver, to remove the screw holding the base of the puck from the rest of the outer case and the Write-Protect screw located inside.
-- spunger and/or smalelr flathead screwdriver, to pop off the base ofthe case to access the Write-Protect screw and the button to force Developer mode.
+- [Spudger](https://en.wikipedia.org/wiki/Spudger) and/or small flathead screwdriver, to pop off the base of the case after removing the screw holding it secure to the rest of the puck.
+You need this access to remove the Write-Protect screw and the button to force Developer mode.
+- Some sort of non-conductive stick to press the Developer mode button

 # To install: